Interior Design (album)

-Interior Design is the fifteenth studio album by the American rock band Sparks, released in August 1988 by Fine Art Records.
+Interior Design is the fifteenth studio album by the American rock duo Sparks, released in August 1988 by Fine Art Records.

 Release

-Interior Design did little in the way to reverse the commercial fortunes of the group, and did not appear on the album charts in the US or the UK.
-The singles "So Important" and "Just Got Back From Heaven" did better, both of which reached the top ten of the Billboard Hot Dance Music/Club Play chart at No. 8 and No. 7 respectively.
-"Just Got Back From Heaven" also appeared on the Hot Dance Music/Maxi-Singles Sales chart at No. 24.
+Interior Design did little in the way to reverse the commercial fortunes of the duo, and did not appear on the album charts in the US or the UK.
+The singles "So Important" and "Just Got Back from Heaven" did better, both of which reached the top ten of the Billboard Hot Dance Music/Club Play chart at No. 8 and No. 7 respectively.
+"Just Got Back from Heaven" also appeared on the Hot Dance Music/Maxi-Singles Sales chart at No. 24.

+CD versions of the album included a number of bonus tracks including three versions of the album's final track "Madonna", a remix of "So Important" and the short instrumental "The Big Brass Ring".

 Re-release

-CD versions of the album included a number of bonus tracks including three versions of the LPs final track "Madonna", a remix of "So Important" and the short instrumental "The Big Brass Ring".
 In 2008, Sparks' own record label Lil' Beethoven Records reissued the album in a digipak sleeve retaining the bonus tracks.

-Alternate title
+Alternate titles

-For unknown reasons, Interior Design has been re-released multiple times in various European territories as a budget CD.
-The most common retitled version is Just Got Back From Heaven.
+For unknown reasons, Interior Design has been re-released multiple times in various European territories as a budget CD or cassette.
+The most common retitled version is Just Got Back from Heaven.
 However, many other versions have been released often utilising images of the mid-seventies Island-era iteration of the band.
-Other releases market the album as if it were a greatest hits album.
+Other releases marketed the album as if it were a greatest hits album.

-The alternate titles of Interior Design are as follows: Just Got Back from Heaven (Soundwings, Success, Hallmark Music & Entertainment), The World of the Sparks / Madonna (Trace Trading), So Important (Trend, LaserLight Digital), Gold (Gold), The Magic Collection (ABC Records).
+Critical reception

+Craig Jacks of the Summer Trojan, the summer edition of the University of Southern California student newspaper the Daily Trojan, regarded the "subtle, yet very noticeable" presence of guitars as a "refreshing change," in contrast to Sparks' previous studio album Music That You Can Dance To.

 Tour

-Interior Design was the first Sparks album since 1979's No. 1 In Heaven that wasn't supported by live performances.
-However, they staged a promotional event called Love-O-Rama at the Tower Records store in Sherman Oaks, California on September 15, 1988.
+Interior Design was the first Sparks album since 1979's Nº 1 in Heaven that wasn't supported by live performances.
+However, they staged a promotional event called Love-O-Rama at the Tower Records store in Sherman Oaks, Los Angeles on September 15, 1988.